spang-lab/FastqPuri/README_trimFilter.md

   once for all samples.
 The index file name and the threshold score have to be specified through the following option:
    - `--idx <INDEX_FILE>:<score>`
-  The score is computed as for the previous options. **WORK IN PROGRESS**
+  The score is computed as for the previous options.

 #### LowQ